How do I earn a micro-credential through NKU?

 If I have already taken the courses for a micro-credential, may I apply them toward a micro-credential now?

 NKU’s micro-credential program began in Spring 2018.
-If at least one of the courses you have taken toward a micro-credential was taken during Spring 2018 or later, you are eligible for the micro-credential.
+If at least one of the courses you have taken toward a micro-credential was taken during the micro-credential's established date term or later, you are eligible for the micro-credential.
 If you took all the required courses prior to Spring 2018, you are not eligible for the micro-credential.
 You also may not retake one course and earn the micro-credential using the older courses.
+Please review the launch date document for a list of each micro-credential's start term.

 May I apply courses from other universities or colleges to an NKU micro-credential?